hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Addition of a postgresUpdate.sql script

+This script contains the incremental changes to the database in the event you need to upgrade an older version of the database to the current version.

+### The t_account_balance_history has a new `seconds` column

+The `seconds` column contains the number of seconds since epoch in addition to the `snapshot_time` which is a `timestamp`, both contain the same value in different formats.

 ### Loggers now return true/false depending on success/failure to log

 Before this change, failure to log wasn't detected by the class calling the logger which resulted in files being moved when they shouldn't be.